 • Nutritional and herbal supplements for anxiety and anxiety-related disorders: systematic review - Nutr J. 2010 Oct 7;9(1):42 - "based on this systematic review, strong evidence exists for the use of herbal supplements containing extracts of passionflower or kava and combinations of L-lysine and L-arginine as treatments for anxiety symptoms and disorders.
 Magnesium-containing supplements and other herbal combinations may hold promise, but more research is needed before these products can be recommended to patients.
 St. John's wort monotherapy has insufficient evidence for use as an effective anxiolytic treatment"

 • Kava for Anxiety: Is Short-Term Use Safe? - WebMD, 5/14/09 - "the WHO report suggested that liver toxicity may be limited to kava formulations that used the whole kava plant, instead of just the root, or used acetone and ethanol to extract the active ingredient from the plant instead of water ...
 As measured by standardized anxiety and depression questionnaires, the participants reported much less anxiety when they were taking the kava than when they took placebo pills ...
-Depression levels also dropped among many patients who reported depression and no serious side effects were associated with kava use" - See kava products at iHerb.
+Depression levels also dropped among many patients who reported depression and no serious side effects were associated with kava use" - See kava at Amazon.com.

 • Natural remedies ease anxiety - Natural Food Merchandiser, 10/05